 - Currency or unit-of-measure mismatches that create phantom discrepancies.
 These are usually data entry errors, but they must be caught before the numbers flow into your ERP.

 One detail AP teams frequently underestimate: for shipments where import GST applies, the CI1's declared customs value becomes the base for GST/HST assessment.
 An inflated or deflated value doesn't just affect duties — it affects tax obligations.
-Teams handling these transactions should review Canadian GST/HST invoice requirements for import transactions to understand how declared values connect to input tax credit eligibility and reporting.
+Teams handling these transactions should review Canadian GST/HST invoice requirements for import transactions to understand how declared values connect to input tax credit eligibility and reporting, and keep a practical reference for working out GST/HST on Canadian invoices when checking the numbers.

 CUSMA Certification of Origin: What AP Teams Must Verify

-A CUSMA certification of origin is the single document that determines whether your company pays preferential tariff rates or the higher MFN (most-favored-nation) rate on goods crossing between Canada and the US.
-Unlike customs forms with rigid templates, CUSMA certifications have no prescribed format.
-The certification can appear printed on the commercial invoice, attached as a standalone document, or even sent in an email from your supplier.
-That flexibility creates a real verification challenge for AP teams: you need to confirm that nine specific data elements are present regardless of how the certification arrives.
+A CUSMA certification of origin determines whether your company pays preferential tariff rates or the higher MFN (most-favored-nation) rate.
+Because CUSMA certifications have no prescribed format, they may appear on the commercial invoice, as a standalone document, or in a supplier email.
+AP teams need to confirm that nine required data elements are present regardless of format.

 The 9 Required Minimum Data Elements